 2. Create a Custom Entra ID role

 The built-in Entra ID roles, including Cloud Device Administrator, Intune Administrator, and Global Administrator, automatically grant the device.LocalCredentials.Read.All permission.
-If a user is a member of any of these built-in roles, they will be able to manage the local administrator password for any device.
+If a user is a member of any of these built-in roles, they can manage the local administrator password for any device.

 If a user isn’t a member of any of these built-in roles but still needs to view the local admin password of devices, you must create a Custom Entra ID role and assign the following permissions to this role.